Hegerberg, Norway and new chapters

-Euro 2022: Ada Hegerberg, Norway and new chapters
+Euro 2022: Ada Hegerberg, Norway v Northern Ireland and the beginning of new chapters

-Last updated on .From the section Womens European Championship
+Last updated on .From the section Women's Euro 2022

 |Women's Euro 2022 - Norway v Northern Ireland